Open Research Data

 uv run quarto preview

-After creating your project from this template (either via Codespaces or local setup), complete the following steps to customize and finalize your project:
+After creating your project from this template (either via Codespaces or local setup), follow the comprehensive checklist in TODO.md to customize and finalize your project.
+The checklist includes essential setup tasks, optional enhancements, and verification steps to ensure your research data repository is properly configured.

 Use